-- This option requires that the Participating Generator manage an X.509 digital certificate that is issued by the ISO and periodically requires renewal. - This option requires network transport provisioned by AT&T; the AT&T connection can be either: - A broadband ISP connection secured by an ANIRA IPsec VPN gateway in line with a Participating Generator's existing broadband link; or - A broadband ISP connection gateway in line with a Participating Generator's existing broadband link; or - An ECN connection with T1 line provisioned by AT&T. - SSL/TLS provides encryption over the ECN. - o The ISO supports communications via TLS versions 1.0, 1.1 and 1.2. - For communications using an internet pathway, Real-Time Devices should utilize the highest TLS version supported by the ISO.
-Effective 6/30/21, the ISO will no longer support TLS versions 1.0 or 1.1 for this communication pathway. - For communications using the ISO ECN pathway, Real-Time Devices should utilize the highest TLS version supported by the ISO.
-Effective 6/30/22, the ISO will no longer support TLS versions 1.0 or 1.1 for this communication pathway. - Effective 6/30/21, the ISO will no longer accept communications from Real-Time Devices utilizing RC4 or CBC ciphers.
+- SSL/TLS provides encryption over the ECNAII connection types require TLS encryption. - The ISOCAISO supports communications via TLS versions 1.0, 1.1 and 1.2. - For communications using an internet pathway, Real-Time Devices should utilize the highest TLS version supported by the ISOCAISO.
+Effective 6/30/21, the ISOCAISO will no longer support TLS versions 1.0 or 1.1 for this communication pathway. - For communications using the ISOCAISO ECN pathway, Real-Time Devices should utilize the highest TLS version supported by the ISOCAISO.
+Effective 6/30/22, the ISOCAISO will no longer support TLS versions 1.0 or 1.1 for this communication pathway. - Effective 6/30/21, the ISOCAISO will no longer accept communications from Real-Time Devices utilizing RC4 or CBC ciphers. - In the interest of securing communications for the vast majority of participants, CAISO reserves the right to remove broken/legacy TLS options/ciphers/protocols/certificates/etc prior to completion of the BPM Change Management process when such change will only impact a small minority of participants with legacy unsecure implementations and security is deemed to be at risk.

-4.7.5 Communication and ECN Agreements
+4.7.5 Communication and NetworkECN DocumentsAgreements

-DNP3 communications from a Real-Time Device to the ISO must be encrypted using the SSL/TLS digital certificates issued by the ISO and managed by the Participating Generator;.
-PKI and ECN agreements govern encryption using SSL/TLS over the ECN.
+DNP3 communications from a Real-Time Device to the ISOCAISO must be encrypted using the SSL/TLS digital certificates issued by the ISOCAISO and managed by the Participating Generator;.
+PKI agreements and ECN agreementsExternal Network Guidelines govern encryption using SSL/TLS over the ECN.
 PKI agreements also apply to connections of a Real-Time Device over the public Internet.
 This BPM requires adherence to the following security agreements (see References).

-- For AT&T-provisioned connections (ECN, ISP, or ANIRA), the Participating Generator must sign the Certificate Practice Statement for Basic Assurance Certification Authority. - For all connections, the Participating Generator must sign the Network Connectivity Security Requirements and Agreement.
+- For AT&T-provisioned connections (ECN, ISP, or ANIRA), the Participating Generator must sign the Certificate Practice Statement for Basic Assurance Certification Authority. - For all connections, the Participating Generator must sign the Network Connectivity Security Requirements and AgreementExternal Network Guidelines Document.